Trello vs. Monday.com: A feature-by-feature comparison

 8. Reporting

 Trello lacks depth when it comes to providing insights.
 Where Trello’s dashboard view provides clean metrics, you cannot expect advanced insights into the project.
-All that you can expect is several closed and open cards and cards per list.
+All you can expect is several closed and open cards and cards per list.
 Also, you cannot create tailor reports to your specific needs and must rely on third-party integrations for advanced reporting.

 10. Time tracking